ray-project/ray/doc/source/data/shuffling-data.rst

 Shuffle the ordering of files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To randomly shuffle the ordering of input files before reading, call a function like
+To randomly shuffle the ordering of input files before reading, call a :ref:`read function <input-output>` function that supports shuffling, such as
-:func:`~ray.data.read_images` and specify ``shuffle="files"``.
+:func:`~ray.data.read_images`, and use the ``shuffle="files"`` parameter.
 This randomly assigns
 input files to workers for reading.

+This is the fastest option for shuffle, and is a purely metadata operation.
+This
+option doesn't shuffle the actual rows inside files, so the randomness might be
+poor if each file has many rows.

 .. testcode::